Bluemi/linear-algebra-testcase/README.md

                    This only works for two dimensional transformation matrices (WIP).
                    The last add button creates a custom-transformation.
 If you click on the custom transformation a window will pop up, that enables you to write python code.
                    See [Custom Transformed](#custom-transformed) for more information.
 To close the window press `Esc`.
 You can remove the last sign with `Backspace` and everything with `Del`.
-                   As you can see, this editor is very rudimentarily (no removal/edit of signs that are not the last sign).
+                   As you can see, this editor is very rudimentary (no removal/edit of signs that are not the last sign).

 ### Controls
 - To remove any object, transform or transformed hover over the element in the menu on the left side and press `Del` or `Backspace`.